domm/App-TimeTracker-Billing/README.md

 Set to a true value if 'billing' should be a required command line option

+### prefix

+If set, add this prefix to the billing point when storing it as tag.
+Useful to discern regular tags from billing point pseudo tags

 ### default

 Set to the method to calculate the default billing point.
 Currently there is only one method implemented, `strftime`

 ### strftime

-When using `default = strftime`, specify the [DateTime::strftime](https://metacpan.org/pod/DateTime::strftime) format.
+When using `default = strftime`, specify the [DateTime::strftime](https://metacpan.org/pod/DateTime%3A%3Astrftime) format.
 Some examples:

 - `%Y/%m` -> 2019/12
 - `%Y/Q%{quarter}` -> 2019/Q4